JackDoyle-Code/JackDoyle-Code/README.md

 ## About

 Hi, I'm Jack!
-I have a strong foundation in biological sciences and I am currently completing my Master of Science in Bioinformatics and Computational Biology at University College Cork.
-I am passionate about leveraging data analysis and machine learning to uncover meaningful insights in biological systems.
+I've completed a Masters of Science in Bioinformatics and Computational Biology at University College Cork (UCC).
+I am passionate about performing data analysis and machine learning to discover meaningful insights in biological systems.
 My technical background spans across bioinformatics, computational biology, and environmental data analysis, and I am excited to apply these skills to complex, real-world challenges.

-I have developed expertise in Python, R, and SQL, with hands-on experience in tools like BLAST, Bioconductor, and genomic databases.
-My recent work involves developing a machine learning framework tailored to microbiome research, which allows for robust and accurate analysis of biological datasets.
+During my masters studies, I developed expertise in Python, R, and SQL, with hands-on experience in tools like BLAST, Bioconductor, and genomic databases.
+My thesis project focused on developing a machine learning framework tailored to microbiome research, which allows for robust and accurate analysis of biological datasets.

+Before UCC, I earned a First Class Honours degree in Biological and Biomedical Sciences from Trinity College Dublin, where I developed a detailed understanding of molecular biology, ecosystems and their complex interactions.
+Additionally, I developed a basic understanding of data analysis and statistical computation.
+These skills came together in my thesis, where I conducted a systematic review on legume intercropping trends for sustainable agriculture.

-In my free time, I enjoy exploring new technologies and working on personal projects that merge data science with biology.
+Outside of my studies, I enjoy exploring new technologies and working on personal projects that merge data science with biology.
 Whether working independently or as part of a team, I thrive on solving complex problems and discovering new patterns in data.

 ---